Virial estimates for hard spheres: An averaging trick

 where $d\sigma_N dV_N$ represents the surface measure on $\partial \mathcal{D}_N$.

 To conclude, we bound the left hand side of (\ref{eq:s4-identity}) using Corollary \ref{cor:s3-IP-3}, then reduce both sides using the symmetry of $f_N (t)$ and the definition of the marginals of $f_N (t)$.
-We have also simplified the right-hand side by optimal choice of the parameter $\lambda > 0$.
+We have also simplified the estimate by optimal choice of the parameter $\lambda > 0$.

 \begin{proposition} For each $N\in\mathbb{N}$, let $f_N (0)$ be an initial probability density on $\mathcal{D}_N$, which we assume to be symmetric under particle interchange, and let $f_N (t,Z_N) = f_N (0,\psi_N^{-t} Z_N)$.
 Let $f_N^{(s)} (t)$, $1\leq s \leq N$, denote the $s$-marginal of $f_N (t)$.
 Further assume that $f_N (0)$ is smooth and compactly supported in the interior of $\mathcal{D}_N$.
 Then for all $2 \leq s \leq N$ there holds